Long-term Trading vs Short-term Trading

 Long-term trades are not stressful to maintain, unlike short-term trades that require constant market monitoring.
-Long-term trades ignores all the current market trends and focus on future market trends
+Long-term trades ignore all the current market trends and focus on future market trends

 As a long-term trader, your payable tax is not as much as short-term traders.
 Long-term traders are required to pay 5%-15% tax, while short-term traders pay 20%-30% tax.

 As a long-term trader, you will have the ability to reinvest your profits back into the market to generate more profits.

 Normally, spreads are charged when a trade is opened and closed.
 Long-term trading does not require constant opening and closing of trades.

 DISADVANTAGES OF LONG-TERM TRADING

 Long-term trading requires a trader’s equity to be invested for a long period.
 When your capital is tied down for a long period, you are bound to miss out on other market opportunities.

 Long-term trading needs an in-depth knowledge of the market sector.
 Before you open a long-term trade, you must carefully and thoroughly research the market and financial instruments.
 You can’t make hasty decisions as this will affect the performance of the trade.